maxymania/maxymania.github.io/_posts/2018-07-21-Design-a-proper-db.md

 However modern RDBMS usually have [array types](https://www.postgresql.org/docs/9.5/static/arrays.html).
 And having arrays within fields is not expensive (at least not in PostgreSQL).

-Despite not adhering to the normal forms, this example does'nt suffer from the kind of data explodification as seen in the "denormalized" example above.
-Yet, it does'nt suffer from type of segmentation as the "normalized" example.
+Despite not adhering to the normal forms, this example doesn't suffer from the kind of data explodification as seen in the "denormalized" example above.
+Yet, it doesn't suffer from type of segmentation as the "normalized" example.

 My solution also improves the data locality and CPU overhead.
 And, ironically, this solution saves more disk space than seperate tables.